-- 1. If you are running the SMclient from AIX, first change to the /SMclient directory and then type SMclient.
+- 1. If you are running the client software from AIX, change to the /SMclient directory and then type SMclient.
 If you are running the client software from Solaris 8, type SMclient. - 2.
-Click Yes to begin the initial automatic discovery.

-Note: It can take up to one minute for the Enterprise Management window to refresh after an initial automatic discovery.
+Click Yes to begin the initial automatic discovery. - Note: It can take up to one minute for the Enterprise Management window to refresh after an initial automatic discovery.
 If you need to stop the automatic discovery operation for any reason, close the Enterprise Management window.

-When the initial automatic discovery is finished, all attached hosts and attached storage subsystems are displayed in the Enterprise Management window, as shown in Figure 12.
+When the initial automatic discovery is finished, all attached hosts and attached storage subsystems are displayed in the Enterprise Management window, as shown in Figure 12 on page 89.